FrancesCoronel/personal-website-v3/_posts/2016-12-10-alter-conf.md

     - tech diversity
 ---

 > AlterConf is a traveling conference series that provides safe opportunities for marginalized people and those who support them in the tech and gaming industries.
-By highlighting the powerful voices and positive initiatives of local community members, we build hope and strengthen the community’s resolve to create safer spaces for everyone.
+By highlighting the powerful voices and positive initiatives of local community members, we build hope and strengthen the community's resolve to create safer spaces for everyone.
-> This conference was held at Microsoft’s headquarters in New York City at 11 Times Square on December 10th, 2016 from 10 am to 5 pm.
+> This conference was held at Microsoft's headquarters in New York City at 11 Times Square on December 10th, 2016 from 10 am to 5 pm.

 <blockquote class="embedly-card"><h4><a href="https://www.instagram.com/p/BN1yrxFARXT/">About to give my talk on hacking harassment - the internet is for everyone at #MicrosoftNYC for #AlterConf</a></h4><p>12 Likes, 2 Comments - Alexandra Bowen (Brower) (@alexshmoopie) on Instagram: "About to give my talk on hacking harassment - the internet is for everyone at #MicrosoftNYC for..."</p></blockquote>